dwwatson1/kickstarter-analysis/README.md

 ### What are two conclusions you can draw about the Outcomes based on Launch Date?

 My analysis on **theater outcomes based on launch date** showed that May had the most kickstarter campaigns begin in May.
 May also had the highest number of successful campaigns.
 However, I needed to dig a little deeper for Louise if I wanted to recommend May as the best time of year to launch a campaign.
 I wanted to see the success rate by month, so I calculated the percentage of successful campaigns by month.
 Using the **theater outcomes based on launch date** pivot table data, I divided the successful count by the grand total.
-As it turned out, May was had the highest success rate with 67%, in addition to have the highest successful count.
+As it turned out, May was had the highest success rate with **67%**, in addition to have the highest successful count.

 ![May_Success](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Resources/May_Success.PNG)

+I would recommend Louise launch a fundraising campaign in May first.
+Her next best option is June, which had a success rate of **65%**.
+I wouldn't recommend Louise launch of campaign in December, because it had the lowest success rate by far.
+For comparison, the month with the second-lowest success rate was October with **57%**.

 ### What can you conclude about the Outcomes based on Goals?

 ### What are some limitations of this dataset?

+There is limited information on how these fundraising campaigns were performed.
+As someone who has managed fundraising strategy for political campaigns, I'd like to know if the campaigns raised money online, from in-person solicitation, or from phone-banking.
+It would be interesting to see what method had highest success rate.
+This information would help Louise pinpoint her fundraising strategy and possibly if she needed to learn how to say, phone-bank successfully.

 ### What are some other possible tables and/or graphs that we could create?